8xFF/rfcs/text/0005-media-webrtc-sdk.md

 }
 ```

-Receiver state is explain below:
+Receiver state is explained below:

-- no_source: The receiver is created but don't pin to any source.
+- `no_source`: The receiver is created but not pinned to any source.
-- live: The receiver is live.
+- `live`: The receiver is live.
-- key_only: The receiver is live but only receive key frame, this maybe for speed limiter.
+- `key_only`: The receiver is live but only receives key frames, which may be for speed limiting purposes.
-- inactive: The receiver is pinned but not enough bandwidth to receive.
+- `inactive`: The receiver is pinned but does not have enough bandwidth to receive.

 ### 4.6.5.3 Receiver stats event